usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _HUMAN ERROR CLUB_, by HUMAN ERROR CLUB
 - _Instant Holograms On Metal Film_, by Stereolab
 - _Tascam C-sides Remastered_, by Bondo
 - _Vanisher, Horizon Scraper_, by Quadeca
 - _Cleaning Out The Empty Administration Building_, by R.J.F.
-- _Black Noise_, by Quinton Barnes
-- _Ghosted III_, by Oren Ambarchi, Johan Berthling, Andreas Werliin

 </details>